Akehaa/daily-diet-api/README.md

   - Is it on the diet or not;
 - [] It should be able to edit a meal, being able to change all the data above;
 - [] It should be able to delete a meal;
-- [] It should be able to list all the meals of a user;
+- [] It should be able to list all the meals of an user;
 - [] It should be able to view a specific meal;
 - [] It should be able to get all the user metrics, including:
   - Total number of meals recorded;